ANHIG/IMGTHLA/README.md

  IPD-IMGT/HLA Database - Testing Branch
 --------------------------------------------------------------------------------

-This directory contains test data for the IPD-IMGT/HLA database.
 The IPD-IMGT/HLA database is a specialist sequence database for sequences of the human histocompatibility complex.

-### Cloning the Repository

-Prior to 2024-03-21 large files required Git LFS to download, this branch does not require Git LFS, but other branches may depending on which files and commits are downloaded.

-#### From April 2024, Release 3.56.0

-As of 2024-03-21 the Testing Branch and as of Release 3.56.0, due April 2024 for the latest branch, all large files (>100MB) will be provided as compressed files rather than utilise Git LFS.
-This includes the hla.dat, xml/hla.xml and xml/hla_ambigs.xml in the next release.
-This has been done to simplify the cloning process and also due to escalating and unpredictable costs in providing the files using Git LFS from a public repository.
-All compressed files will use the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)).
-This formatting change will be applied to all branches.
+This directory contains test file formats or data for the IPD-IMGT/HLA database.

 --------------------------------------------------------------------------------
 Testing Directory Disclaimer